 There are many colleges that don’t require excessive math or science.
 Perhaps their emphasis is on music, art, or a specific trade, and general sciences will meet their admission requirements.
 In general, when I look over college preparation sites, they don’t mention taking a lab science every year as a requirement.

 It’s a good idea to make parents aware if the public university in your area has a greater emphasis on lab sciences.
 I think it’s also important to remember that colleges are rarely specific about WHICH sciences, and it’s OK for parents to include some delight directed science courses along with the more ordinary biology-chemistry-physics choices.
+For more information, check out my article, You CAN Teach High School Science Labs!

 Which lab science are you choosing to cover in your homeschool high school?
 Please share in the comments!